QueraTeam/django-nextjs/README.md

 ### `ensure_csrf_token`

-If user does not have a CSRF token, ensure that one is generated and included in the initial request to the NextJS server, by calling Django's `django.middleware.csrf.get_token`.
+If the user does not have a CSRF token, ensure that one is generated and included in the initial request to the Next.js server by calling Django's `django.middleware.csrf.get_token`.
 If `django.middleware.csrf.CsrfViewMiddleware` is installed, the initial response will include a `Set-Cookie` header to persist the CSRF token value on the client.
-This behaviour is enabled by default.
+This behavior is enabled by default.

+#### When You Need to `ensure_csrf_token`?

+You may need to issue GraphQL POST requests to fetch data in Next.js `getServerSideProps`.
+If this is the user's first request, there will be no CSRF cookie, causing the request to fail since GraphQL uses POST even for data fetching.
+However, as long as `getServerSideProps` functions are side-effect free (i.e., they don't use HTTP unsafe methods or GraphQL mutations), this should be fine from a security perspective.
+Read more [here](https://docs.djangoproject.com/en/3.2/ref/csrf/#is-posting-an-arbitrary-csrf-token-pair-cookie-and-post-data-a-vulnerability).

 ## Development